For quite some time now, the debate over shared vs. managed WordPress hosting has been heating up in the WordPress community.

-I hope you have learned good enough about shared vs managed WordPress hosting.
-If you are thinking of launching your first website online, you should have proper knowledge about shared vs managed WordPress hosting.
+I hope you have learned well enough about shared vs. managed WordPress hosting.
+If you are thinking of launching your first website online, you should have proper knowledge about shared vs. managed WordPress hosting.

-Because if you don’t know the fact of shared vs managed WordPress hosting, you may end up costing some big unnecessary investment.
+If you don’t know the facts of shared vs. managed WordPress hosting, you may end up costing some big unnecessary investment.

 There you go!
 What other questions do you have about shared vs. managed WordPress hosting?
 If you have any comments, we’ll try to assist you in making your decision.